YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In the early period after surgery, I avoid patients using strong medicated shampoos on the grafts without guidance.
 Later, if the scalp is healed and there is dandruff or dermatitis, these products may be useful, but overuse can dry the scalp and hair.
 A patient who washes aggressively every day with a strong medicated product may create more irritation than relief.

 If you need medicines after surgery, or if you already use scalp treatments, follow a proper plan.
-My guide on medications after hair transplant explains why timing and individual planning matter so much.
+Timing and individual planning matter with medications after hair transplant, because a useful treatment can still be irritating if it is used too early or too often.

 How do I choose a safe hair product after surgery?

-I prefer a simple method.
-First, follow the exact washing instructions from your clinic during the early days.
-Second, once the scalp is healed enough for normal washing, choose a mild product with a short ingredient list.
-Third, watch how your scalp behaves.
+Use a plain method.
+Follow the exact washing instructions from your clinic during the early days.
+Once the scalp is healed enough for normal washing, choose a mild product with a short ingredient list and watch how your scalp behaves.

-For many patients, the safest starting point is a gentle shampoo that is fragrance-free, sulfate-free, and not full of strong botanical oils.
+For many patients, the safest starting point is a gentle shampoo that is fragrance-free, sulfate-free, and not loaded with strong botanical oils.
 If you are prone to dermatitis, choose even more carefully.
 If you have a history of allergy, patch testing with a dermatologist can be very useful.

 Do not judge a product only by foam.
 More foam does not mean better cleaning.
 Do not judge it only by smell.
 A beautiful fragrance can still irritate your skin.
 Do not judge it only by the word natural.
 A natural essential oil can still burn a sensitive scalp.

-The correct question is not only whether the product is popular.
-The correct question is whether your scalp stays comfortable after using it.
+The useful question is not only whether the product is popular.
+It is whether your scalp stays comfortable after using it.

 What signs mean a hair product does not suit my scalp?